History of Kazan: The Tsarist period

-Qolsharif and his students defend their mosque during the Siege of Kazan.

 As a result of the Siege of Kazan (1552) Russia under Ivan the Terrible conquered the city for good, the majority of the population was massacred.
 From During the governorship of Alexander Gorbatyi-Shuisky, most of the khanates's Tatar residents were killed or forcibly Christianized.
 Mosques and palaces were ruined.
 The surviving Tatar population was moved to a place 50 km away from the city and this place was forcibly settled by Russian farmers and soldiers.
 Tatars in the Russian service were settled in the Tatar Bistäse settlement near the city's wall.
 Later Tatar merchants and handicraft masters also settled there.
 During this period, Kazan was largely destroyed as a result of several great fires.
 After one of them in 1579, the icon Our Lady of Kazan was discovered in the city.
 In the early 17th century, at the beginning of the Time of Troubles in Russia, the Kazan Khanate declared independence with the help of the Russian population, but this independence was suppressed by Kuzma Minin in 1612.

 During his stay in Kazan in the 1640s, Adam Olearius reported that the Kazan Kremlin was "occupied only by the Russians, and not a single Tatar could live there, under penalty of death".
 During the Tsarist period, much of the local Tatar architecture was destroyed.